SEO Checklist for Magento 2 Migration

-We can’t stress enough how important it is to implement a microdata markup on an eCommerce site.
+We can’t stress enough how important it is to implement a structured data markup on an eCommerce site.
 Properly implemented structured data markup not only helps Google to understand your content better, but rich snippets (such as price, review, breadcrumbs, etc.) can also increase your CTR.

 Magento 2 comes with product structured data out of the box, but to get all the microdata in place, you will also need additional customization.
 Don’t try to be scammy with reviews because Google will notice it and punish your site.

 8. Don’t lose any juice – start preparing the 301 redirects

 One of the most often reasons why migration to a new platform leads to a significant decline is a poor implementation of 301 redirects.

 To avoid such losses and to keep all those backlinks you gained during the years of optimization and SEM, you need to take care of the broken URLs.